henryjlee729/portfolio/posts/worlds-apart.md

 ## Timeline

 - 2020: Started writing for this project.
-It was originally a story heavily inspired by Harry Potter and Genshin Impact, where the main character would go to a magical academy and discover their powers to eventually defeat an ancient evil that would consume the world.
+It was originally a story heavily inspired by Harry Potter and Genshin Impact, where the main characters would go to a magical academy and discover their powers to eventually defeat an ancient evil that would consume the world.
 - 2021: Took a pause during my junior year.
 My story did not have a clear structure and I didn't know what the direction of the story was going.
 Focused on schoolwork.
 - 2022: Had some free time in my senior year since I had some space available in my schedule.
 Finished the first draft of my story during the first semester.
-- 2023: Grduated from high school with academic honors.
+- 2023: Graduated from high school with academic honors.
 I started college and is currently studying computer science.
 Started the second version of my writing project during my free time.
 - 2024:  I expect to finish the expanded version by this year (not sure exactly when).
 Finished my freshman year and will start my sophomore year.

 ## Progress